 I'd lost weight, not necessarily in a good way, but I looked awesome in this sweater.

 Then I ventured out into the house at almost noon, and it didn't look like Charlie was up yet.
 I started hunting for something to eat, but couldn't find anything that looked good.
-It was cool just having the option of looking through a fridge though.
+It was cool just having the option of looking through a fridge, though.
 And it was weird that it was weird.

-"Morning kid," Charlie said, making me jump, but he just pretended that I didn't.
+"Morning, kid," Charlie said, making me jump, but he just pretended that I didn't.
 "Did you sleep well?"
 I nodded happily, and then nodded to him.
 "Oh yeah, I was out like a light.
 You hungry?"

 I nodded again, and he pursed his lips for a moment, debating something, but I think he decided not to voice whatever he was thinking.
 "Lunch or breakfast?"

 I shrugged one shoulder, and Charlie decided he wanted lunch.
 He got me to make a salad while he went out and threw two chicken breasts on the grill.
-He seemed a lot more comfortable now than he had been in the car, and went on and on, telling me every little detail about the town, his co-workers, a couple ex-girlfriends, his working schedule, what his day-to-days here were like, anything that he could think of.
-A lot was a repeat of yesterday's conversation, but I didn't have the best memory lately, so I was a little thankful.
+He seemed a lot more comfortable now than he had been in the car, and went on and on, telling me every little detail about the town, his co-workers, a couple ex-girlfriends, his work schedule, what his day-to-days here were like, anything that he could think of.
+A lot was a repeat of yesterday's conversation, but I didn't have the best memory lately, so I was thankful.